U.S. Marshals Museum Statue

 Fort Smith Museum of History

-Located in the heart of downtown, the Fort Smith Museum of History offers an extensive collection of artifacts, photographs and exhibits detailing the city’s storied past.
-From Native American heritage and Civil War-era history to the expansion of the railroads and local industry, the museum provides a comprehensive look at Fort Smith’s evolution.
+Located in the heart of downtown is the oldest operating museum in the state – the Fort Smith Museum of History!
+Visitors can tour an extensive collection of artifacts, photographs and exhibits detailing the city's storied past.
+From Native American heritage and Civil War-era history to the expansion of the railroads and local industry, the museum provides a comprehensive look at Fort Smith's evolution.
+In 2025, the museum received the Arkansas Historical Society’s prestigious Diamond Award.
+So, don’t leave this award-winning experience off your itinerary!